-As a CFO or an Accounts Payable Department you will discover many benefits when using virtual cards as they have a high level of security.
-They basically serve as a buffer between your actual credit card account number and the supplier or vendors you work with.
+As a CFO or an Accounts Payable Department, you will discover many benefits when using virtual cards in addition to the high level of security.
+They serve as a buffer between your actual credit card account number and the supplier or vendors you work with.
 As a result, you don’t have to worry about a vendor or supplier accidentally overpaying themselves, or worse, an outside party intercepting your payment and your purchasing card number and running up fraudulent charges.

 CFO’s and financial professionals appreciate the benefits of not having to provide vendors and suppliers with an open line of credit.
 It’s much more secure and convenient to avoid the risks of theft and fraud by using virtual credit card payments.

-One of the biggest advantages to using vCards is the cash rebates you can receive on a monthly basis.
+One of the most significant advantages of using vCards is the cash rebates you can receive every month.

 Simply put: Rebates improve your cash flow.
 Consider partnering with a company like OnPay Solutions that pays monthly cash rebates (whereas most banks pay them quarterly or annually).
-The amount of the cash rebate you earn is tied to the volume of virtual card payments you make.
+The amount of the cash rebate you earn is directly tied to the volume of virtual card payments you make.
 So, it’s simple.
-The more payments you make, the more cash back you’ll earn.
+The more payments you make, the more cashback you’ll earn.

-Another great feature of virtual cards is that are not just for large businesses as some may think.
-Small and mid-sized businesses can also leverage technology to issue card payments to streamline accounts payable processes.
+Another great feature of virtual cards is that they are not just for large businesses, as some may think.
+Small and mid-sized companies can also leverage technology to issue card payments to streamline accounts payable processes.

-There is no better time to jump on the vCard movement, and start to issue virtual card payments to your suppliers and vendors.
+There is no better time to jump on the vCard movement and to start issuing virtual card payments to your suppliers and vendors.

 So why not streamline your A/P process and get rid of those old, outdated checks?
 OnPay Solutions has your answer and can get you started now.